 TRAUMA & PTSD INFORMATION WORKSHOP

 This workshop will cover basic information about symptoms and common reactions to trauma, as well as treatment options for those who have experienced a recent trauma as well as those who have been living with trauma for longer.
 The workshop will include some basic coping skills that can be used during times of overwhelming emotion or strong re-experiencing symptoms.
-If cost is a barrier, please email us.
+Fees can be reduced or waived if cost is a barrier.

 When: One-time session offered on the 2nd Thursday of each month